Secondary school students

-South Australian government schools arrange homestay accommodation for international students who are 12 years of age or older while they are studying abroad in South Australia.
+South Australian Government Schools arrange homestay accommodation for international students who are 12 years of age or older while they're studying in South Australia.

 You can choose to host a student for a period of time that best suits your family:

-- 1-4 terms (short term High School Study Abroad students)
+- 1 to 4 terms - short term High School Study Abroad students

-- 1-5 years (longer term High School Graduate Program students)
+- 1 to 5 years - longer term High School Graduate Program students.

 - learn about other cultures, customs and traditions